UndeffinedDev/dconfig/Readme.md

 > [!WARNING]
 > This project is in alpha phase and is a school prototype, so you may NOT find it as comfortable as other configuration files (yaml, toml, etc...) but I will try to improve it.

+> [!CAUTION]
+> Don't use the convertValue() method at all, as it will be removed in the next update.

 #### Author:
 Sergio Caguana (UndeffinedDev)